MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/teams-for-retail-landing-page.md

 If you have a lot of users to add (more than 100), you can quickly provision users and teams and assign all relevant policies with a [scripted deployment for frontline workers](../flw-scripted-deployment.md).

 The presence of Frontline Workers is often less predictable than other staff as their working hours are typically not the same each day.
 As an admin, you can configure Teams with Shift-based access (Preview) to show a set of shift-based presence states for the Frontline Workers in your organization to indicate when they are on and off shift.
+You can also manage access to Teams when frontline workers are off shift.
 For more information, see [Manage shift-based access for Frontline Workers](shifts/manage-shift-based-access-flw.md).

 ### Devices